EricJoraskie/BoardGames/README.md

 # BoardGames

-In this repository:

 Othello -
 The othello game here was a final project for my first course in the Northeastern ALIGN bridge.
-It turned out to be pretty good.
+It turned out quite well.
 It is a version of the board game Othello, which is similar to Reversi, and is run as a Processing Sketch: https://processing.org/
 If you download processing and run it, you will have the opportunity to play a